UBC-MDS/CrossPy/README.md

 ### Similar packages

 The [`scikit-learn`](http://scikit-learn.org/stable/) library in Python implements the first two function we propose in [`sklearn.model_selection.train_test_split`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) and [`sklearn.cross_validation`](http://scikit-learn.org/stable/modules/cross_validation.html).
 However, we have realized that although plotting cross-validation scores against hyper-parameter values is something we often do, there are no existing functions to implement such plot directly.
-Therefore, we consider `plot()` function of `CrossPy` as an addition to the functions offered by `sklearn` for cross-validation.
+Therefore, we consider a `plot()` function of `CrossPy` as an addition to the functions offered by `sklearn` for cross-validation.

 ### License